A Self-Evolving Defect Detection Framework for Industrial Photovoltaic Systems: Experiments

 \subsubsection{Baselines}

 We compare three baselines.
-AIDE denotes the automatically optimized baseline.
-Without explicit domain knowledge, AIDE typically selects YOLOv8m \cite{yolov8_ultralytics} (or a comparable mid-size backbone) and trains it using a standard detection pipeline, but without the refined self-evolving search strategy and code stability enhancement introduced in SEPDD.
+AIDE~\cite{jiang2025aide} is an autonomous code generation and exploration approach without code stability enhancement introduced in SEPDD.
 To bracket the range of human-driven approaches, we further consider two expert baselines.
-Expert-YOLO is a human-expert-tuned detector based on YOLO11 \cite{yolo11_ultralytics} or YOLO12 \cite{yolo12, tian2025yolo12}, with the best result retained.
+Expert-YOLO is a human-expert-tuned detector based on YOLO11 \cite{yolo11_ultralytics} or YOLO12 \cite{tian2025yolo12}, with the best result retained.
 It uses the same detector family as our pipeline, but relies on manual model selection and hyperparameter tuning.
-Expert-FRCN adopts the Faster R-CNN–based few-shot object detector of \cite{wang2020frustratingly}, serving as a representative public-domain detector transferred to the industrial PV EL scenario.
+Expert-FRCN adopts the Faster R-CNN–based few-shot object detector \cite{wang2020frustratingly}, serving as a representative public-domain detector transferred to the industrial PV EL scenario.
 This baseline is included to highlight the difficulty of cross-domain adaptation.
 Both expert baselines require substantial manual effort, including repeated tuning of architectures, training recipes, and hyperparameters, which SEPDD is designed to reduce.